0WN463/wellspring/multivariable_calculus/vector_field.md

 $$

-Notice that since we are taking the unit vector at $P_i$, the actualy magnitude of the tangent vector does not matter.
+Notice that since we are taking the unit vector at $P_i$, the actual magnitude of the tangent vector does not matter.
-This means that the work done does not change base on our parameterization of $C$, if the orientation is the same.
+This means that the work done does not change base on our parametrization of $C$, if the orientation is the same.
 This agrees with our physics intuition, since work is a function of displacement, not velocity.

-If $C$ is paremeterized in the opposite direction, the resultant work will be $-W$.
+If $C$ is parametrized in the opposite direction, the resultant work will be $-W$.

 ## Fundamental theorem for line integral